1. Children and Child Care

 University or University of Applied Sciences?
 German universities have a high quality of instruction and are free for both German and international students.
 Currently, approximately 265,000 enrolled students are internationals.

 Depending on your field of interest, the German higher education system offers degree programs at Universities and Universities of Applied Sciences or “Fachhochschule” in German.

+1.)
 Universities tend to be more theoretical and scientific, but offer a broader range of majors, especially in the Humanities.
-If you are generally interested in earning a PhD, universities can be the choice for you.
+If you are generally interested in earning a PhD, universities are the right choice for you.